kshaffer/cognition/syllabus.md

 - David Huron, [*Sweet Anticipation: Music and the Psychology of Expectation*](https://openlibrary.org/works/OL5851060W/Sweet_Anticipation).
 - [*Open Music Theory*](http://www.openmusictheory.com) (free web access).
 - A web-enabled device that is capable of reading online text, accessing the course website, recording video, and participating in group video chats.
-- A free Google account *using your CU Identikey* (see [OIT's Google Apps page](http://www.colorado.edu/oit/services/messaging-collaboration/google-apps) for detailed information and support).
-- A free, public Twitter account (optional; pseudonyms allowed; please read [privacy policy](https://twitter.com/privacy?lang=en) before deciding to sign up).
+- A free, public Twitter account (pseudonyms allowed; please read [privacy policy](https://twitter.com/privacy?lang=en) before signing up).

 All other required class materials will be posted or linked to on the course site.